GomesYV/GomesYV/README.md

 My day-to-day involves writing and executing test cases based on acceptance criteria, documenting defects in **Azure DevOps**, and expanding my skills in test automation using **Cypress**.
 I also have a solid base in web development and databases, which helps me understand the full software development cycle — not just the testing side.

-I care about quality, clear documentation, and continuous learning.
+I enjoy understanding how systems work, identifying issues, and contributing to more reliable software.

 ---